Photo of my gratitude journal

 • Something new you learned recently

-If you struggle with a negative mindset in the morning, then gratitude journaling is a game changer.
+If you struggle with a negative mindset in the morning, then gratitude journaling is a game-changer.
 We often do not realize how much our own thoughts block our progress.
-How we focus on negative things that are going on, and that affects our daily routines and what we can accomplish.
+We focus on negative things that are going on, and that affect our daily routines and what we can accomplish.

 I highly recommend this practice.